fracpete/python-weka-wrapper3/doc/source/troubleshooting.rst

   `import pygraphviz`
   If you get `undefined symbol: Agundirected`, then follow the steps outlined `here <http://stackoverflow.com/a/33508561/4698227>`__, but use `pip3`.

+* You may need to install the header files for the following libraries for the compilations to succeed:

+  * freetype
+  * graphviz
+  * png

 Mac OSX